nsg/immich-distribution/docs/docs/install.md

 # Installation

+The package can be installed from the snap store like any other snap package, below is the CLI command to install Immich.
+You can of course use Software / App Center to install is as well.

 ``` bash title="Install Immich Distribution"
 sudo snap install immich-distribution
 ```

-The package can be installed from the snap store like any other snap package.
-The package is **huge** (over 700MB) so it can take some time to download.
+The package is over 700MB so it can take some time to download.
 For more information see the [Snap Store](https://snapcraft.io/immich-distribution).

-<iframe src="https://snapcraft.io/immich-distribution/embedded?channels=true" frameborder="0" width="100%" height="390px" style="border: 1px solid #CCC; border-radius: 2px;"></iframe>

-???
+Also checkout the prerequisites below.

+## Available versions

+{{snapstore_versions}}

+!!!
 Warning "Important information if you like to use candidate, beta or edge"

     The `edge` channel is not intended for end users, it contains experimental untested builds directly from the repository.
 The `beta` channel contains software that "works on my machine" and is published for general testing, expect things to break.
 I personally use `candidate` as a staging ground to try out a release for a few days before I push it to stable.